cloudmesh/technologies/chapters/tech/cuda.md

 The CUDA processing flow has four main steps:

--	Copy data from main memory to GPU memory.
--	CPU instructs the process to GPU.
--	GPU executes parallel in each core.
--	Copy the results from GPU to main memory.
+Copy data from main memory to GPU memory, CPU instructs the process to GPU, GPU executes parallel in each core, Copy the results from GPU to main memory.
 [@www-cuda-wikipedia]

 Some examples where CUDA is used: